-Within the Catholic church, prayer is the act of raising one’s heart to God or the saints, in either conversation or to request good things.
-Prayers can be delivered in a variety of ways, including vocally, through singing or speaking, or mentally through meditation or contemplation.
+Within the Catholic church, prayer is the act of raising one’s heart to God in either conversation or to request good things.
+Prayers can be delivered in a variety of ways, by speaking, singing or even simply contemplation.
 Through prayer, we acknowledge God’s power and goodness and we recognize our need to look to Him for all of our needs.
 When our needs surpass our own ability to pray, it’s common practice to submit a Catholic prayer request to another person within the Church so that they may also intercede on our behalf.
 Catholic prayer requests can take several forms: verbal, written, or even electronic, as technological advances have allowed us to create a worldwide, interconnected Catholic community.

-In fact, as technology has continued to develop, Catholic online prayers and prayer requests have become increasingly common.
-Not only can we request prayers from others within the Church with the help of the Internet, but the Church can also use the web to provide examples of daily prayers when we find ourselves needing direction for our daily communication with God.
-Using the web to help us pray may also provide us with prayers on which we can truly meditate and reflect all throughout the day, thus strengthening our relationship with God and the Church.
-You may find that these online prayers become part of your own personal prayers or your Catholic prayer requests.
+In fact, as technology has continued to develop, Catholic online prayer requests have become increasingly common.
+Not only can we request prayers with the help of the Internet, but the Church can also use the web to give examples of daily prayers when we find ourselves needing direction for our daily communication with God.
+Using the web to help us pray can also provide us with prayers on which we can truly meditate and reflect all throughout the day, thus strengthening our relationship with God and the Church.
+You may find that these online prayers become part of your own personal prayers.

 Here are some examples of common Catholic online prayers: